VE-NOM101/Shologuti-AI/python/README.md

 # in a separate terminal, start the desktop client
 python -m shologuti.client.app
 ```

+The Pygame client opens with a mode-selection screen.
+Choose **Human vs AI** to play against the minimax agent or **AI vs AI** to watch the minimax (Green) and MCTS (Red) agents compete.
+Sidebar controls let you tweak difficulty parameters, pause/resume simulations, and return to the main menu without restarting the program.

 The client and server currently communicate over localhost by default.
 Choose a
 nickname when launching the client; duplicates are automatically de-duplicated